abualameen/ChoiceCrafter/README.md

 - **Performance Score Calculation**: Calculate the performance score for each alternative based on the weightage normalized decision matrix.
 - **Interactive User Interface**: Intuitive and user-friendly interface for inputting data and viewing results.
 - **Dynamic Table Generation**: Generate decision matrices dynamically based on user input.
+- **API** A API is also a good feature of Choice Crafter that help user interact with the application

 ## How it Works